-- Tell an adult in the building where it has happened.
-(Teacher, Lunchroom supervisor, bus supervisor, bus driver, etc.) - Tell your parents. - If the bullying continues, tell your counselor.
+- Immediately tell an adult when it happens.
+This may include a parent, teacher, lunchroom supervisor, bus supervisor, bus driver, etc. Be specific and timely with the information you provide (names, times, locations, etc.). - Consult your grade-level counselor.
 Your counselor will provide you with practical tips on what to do if the bullying continues.
 They will refer you to the assistant principal if further disciplinary actions are warranted.

-Do not let the bullying go on for weeks.
+Do not let the bullying go on for an extended period of time.
 The faster you tell someone, the faster the issue can be resolved.

-See Full District Policy 7.180 at the end of this section.
+Any student that is the victim of bullying, or has witnessed bullying-type behaviors, should take action.
+See Board Policy 7.180 below.